Sam Hilliard Player Props: Braves vs. Royals

 Royals Pitching Rankings

-- The Royals' 4.30 team ERA ranks 14th across all MLB pitching staffs.
+- The Royals have a 5.00 team ERA that ranks 23rd across all league pitching staffs.

-- Royals pitchers combine to allow 14 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- Royals pitchers combine to give up 20 total home runs at a rate of 1.3 per game (to rank 20th in baseball).

-- The Royals will send Singer (1-0) to make his third start of the season.
+- The Royals will send Greinke (0-3) out for his fourth start of the season.
+He is 0-3 with a 3.31 ERA and 11 strikeouts in 16 1/3 innings pitched.

-- The right-hander last appeared on Saturday against the San Francisco Giants, when he went six innings, allowing five earned runs while giving up eight hits.
+- The righty's last appearance came on Tuesday against the Texas Rangers, when he went five innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.